Posts: 307

 TrainNut Wrote:It's not just yellowlynn.
 Happened to me too.
 Somethings up but mine reverted back to normal after a couple seconds.

-Yellowlynn, if your mouse has a roller wheel on the top, you can hold down on the Ctrl key and then roll the mouse wheel up or down to make all of the text on a page larger or smaller.
 Good call.
-I've had that happen where I scroll for one site and find that another site was now too big or too small.
+Thumbsup I've had that happen where I scroll for one site and find that another site was now too big or too small.
 There's just too many variables between what you can do with your OS, different browsers and even at each website, to keep track of them all.
+Nope

 Don (ezdays) Day